 +-- :3030/api => backend

-Developing a modern client-side web frontend, like with React, this would result in ending up for every request made from the frontend to the backend with the following error message:
+Developing a modern client-side web frontend, like with React or Angular, this would result in ending up with the following error message for every request made from the frontend to the backend:

-So the most obvious solution is simply to enbale CORS by setting the respective header in the response from the backend.
-There are many libs for doing that and it’s no big deal.
+So the most obvious solution is simply to enbale CORS by setting the respective headers in the response from the backend.
+There are also many libs for doing that and it’s no big deal.

 Anyways, it’s a bad solution because you would invoke code changes for your local development that are absolutely not necessary and not wanted for production use.
 Remember, once all projects are deployed under the exactly same URL in production, no CORS error will occur anyways.

-Solution 2 (good): use nginx as a development proxy
+Solution 2 (good): use nginx as a reverse proxy

 server {